rajibhossainpavel/nestjs-first/README.md

-This is an illustration app to check Controller, Service, Module, Middleare, Interceptor and Filter.
+This is an illustration app to check Controller, Service, Pipe, Module, Middleare, Interceptor and Filter.
-Here we have used a file-based-datasource(db.ts in src folder.).
+Here we have used a file-based-datasource(db.ts in src folder).
+We have used these class-validator class-transformer libraries for Pipe through the following command- [npm i --save class-validator class-transformer]

 The API Endpoints(use Postman or any REST checking tools to check it.):
 1. GET students [get all students.]